Switch Launch Environments with the Experience Cloud Debugger

 - Reload the Luma site and check the Summary tab of the Debugger.
 Under the Launch section, you should now see your Development Property is being used.
 Confirm that both the Name of the property matches yours and that the Environment says "development."

 As you continue the tutorial, you will use this technique of mapping the Luma site to your own Launch property to validate your Launch implementation.
-When you start using Launch on your production website, you can use this same technique to validate changes you make to your Development and Staging Environments before you publish them to Production.
+When you start using Launch on your production website, you can use this same technique to validate changes.